SamarjitBhogal/MedicationPal/README.md

 List team members and/or short bio's here...
 * ...
 * Hi my name is Samarjit Bhogal.
 I am excited to start working on this project.
 * Hi, my name is Ben.
 Github is very interesting and i am excited to learn how to utilize it
+* Hi, my name is Xiaojuan Wang.
+I am excited to start workiing on this project.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.